|

 three-way, four-driver, full-range

-complement includes a side-firing, dual
+loudspeaker.
+The driver complement includes a side-firing, dual

 voice-coil 10" woofer, two 4"